ckoopmann/toDoAPI/README.md

 `$ nameko run --config config.yml api.service`

-This assumes that you have Python 3.7+ and Pip installed and have navigated to the top level of this repository.
+This assumes that you have Python 3.7+ and Pip installed, the RabbitMQ server running with default settings and have navigated to the top level of this repository.

 ## Query API
 This api accepts requests to add, retrieve and delete a single ToDo Task as well as lis all entries currently stored.